BatGap Logo

 Tom: I’m in my mid-thirties.

 Rick: Yeah, okay.
-So, then eventually, all this reading, studying, different kinds of meditation.
-I mean, obviously, you were a little bit of a dilettante in the sense of trying and exploring all kinds of different things.
-But you were doing, dilettante implies superficial, you weren’t superficial.
+So, eventually, after all this reading, studying, and trying different kinds of meditation, you were obviously a little bit of a dilettante in the sense of trying and exploring all kinds of different things.
+But you weren’t superficial.
 You were thinking deeply and experiencing as deeply as you could.
-And eventually, you had this breakthrough.
-Right?
+Eventually, you had this breakthrough, right?
 Shall we jump ahead to that?

-Tom: So, what age am I roughly now in the way you’re relating?
+Tom: What age am I, roughly, in the way you’re relating this?

 Rick: I don’t know.
-I mean, you went through this whole period from 18 until you had this awakening where you were reading all this stuff and just really kind of seeking pretty intensely.
+You went through this whole period from 18 until you had this awakening, where you were reading all this stuff and really seeking pretty intensely.

-Tom: Yeah, so I had this awakening when I was 18 and that just further fueled my seeking.
-And then I read all this stuff, did all these practices, and sometimes I was seeking really really, you know, I was really going at it, sort of almost in seclusion, just spending evenings, just devouring books or practicing.
+Tom: Yeah, so I had this awakening when I was 18, and that just further fueled my seeking.
+Then I read all this stuff, did all these practices, and sometimes I was seeking really intensely.
+I was really going at it, almost in seclusion, just spending evenings devouring books or practicing.

-Rick: Did you feel like you were suffering and you were trying to escape from suffering?
-Or was it more of an ardent, just a yearning for deeper knowledge or truth or meaning or something?
+Rick: Did you feel like you were suffering and trying to escape from suffering?
+Or was it more of an ardent yearning for deeper knowledge, truth, meaning, or something?

-Tom: I think at times I definitely felt like I was suffering and I was trying to escape from that.
-But other times it was quite relaxed and quite leisurely and more balanced.
+Tom: I think at times I definitely felt like I was suffering and trying to escape from that.
+But other times it was quite relaxed and leisurely and more balanced.

 Rick: Do you feel like you’re enlightened now?